ravendb/docs/docs/consumer/querying/static-indexes/customizing-results-order.markdown

 RavenDB supports using collations for documents sorting and indexing.
 You can setup a specific collation for an index field, so you can sort based of culture specific rules.

-The following is an example of how to create an index that allow sorting based on the Swedish lexical sorting rules:
+The following is an example of an index definition which allows sorting based on the Swedish lexical sorting rules:

 {CODE static_sorting2@Consumer\StaticIndexes.cs /}